-Welcome to SPCL 7915!
+Welcome to SPCL 7915X, Behavioral Assessment and Intervention.

 Many of the session activities are available to you to preview before and review after each session.
 We will go over course requirements and this website during our first session.

 Review the syllabus and this course site before our first class.